 - Consider taking a family member or friend along.
 Sometimes it can be hard to remember all the information provided during an appointment.
 Someone who comes with you may remember something that you missed or forgot.

 Questions to ask

-Prepare a list of questions to ask your genetic counselor.
+Prepare a list of questions to ask.
 Questions could include:

-- How are the gene mutations associated with Lynch syndrome passed through families?
+- How is Lynch syndrome passed through families?

 - If I have a family member with Lynch syndrome, what is the chance that I have it, too?